GrumpyOldTroll/ietf-ambi/draft-jholland-mboned-ambi.md

 ###Overview

 A manifest cannot be interpreted except in context of a known anchor message.

-In order for a manifest to be considered as potentially authenticating a set of packets, the anchor version MUST match the value in a known unexpired anchor message, and the hash MUST match the hash of the contents of that anchor message, according to the /anchor/self/hash_algorithm and /anchor/self/hash_bits fields, in order for a manifest to be accepted for use as evidence of authenticity and integrity.
+In order for a manifest to be considered as potentially authenticating a set of packets, the
+Anchor Version MUST match the value in a known unexpired anchor message, and the Anchor Hash MUST match the hash of the contents of that anchor message, according to the /anchor/self/hash_algorithm and /anchor/self/hash_bits fields, in order for a manifest to be accepted for use as evidence of authenticity and integrity.

+A manifest also MUST NOT be accepted unless it has verified authenticity and integrity, either because it contains a cryptographic signature, or because it appeared in a secured unicast stream, or because another verified manifest has provided the packet hash for a packet containing this manifest.

 ###Manifest Layout {#manifest-layout}